norman/ambry/Guide.md

 offer little flexibility when it comes to filtering, or establishing searchable relations with other models.

-Norman offers a middle ground: it loads your dataset from a script or file, keeps it in memory as a hash, and makes use of Ruby's Enumerable module to expose a powerful, ORM-like query interface to your data.
+Ambry offers a middle ground: it loads your dataset from a script or file, keeps it in memory as a hash, and makes use of Ruby's Enumerable module to expose a powerful, ORM-like query interface to your data.

-But just one word of warning: Norman is not like Redis or Membase.
+But just one word of warning: Ambry is not like Redis or Membase.
 It's not a real database of any kind - SQL or NoSQL.
 Think of it as a "NoDB."
 Don't use it for more than a few megabytes of data: for that you'll want something like SQLite, Redis, Postgres, or whatever kind of database makes sense for your